Seryjnyy/ai-charades-server/README.md

 - You can run it locally or use the Docker container.

-- You will need to create a .env file in the root folder for OpenAI and AWS connection.
+- You will need to create a .env file in the root folder to connect OpenAI and AWS.

   ```
   OPENAI_API_KEY=